 They have smooth scales and small, narrow, oval-shaped heads with round eyes.
 Texas coral snakes usually reach between 2 and 4 feet in length, and their bodies are quite thin.

 Texas coral snakes can be found mostly in the southeastern part of the state.
-They are found no farther west than Pecos County, and no farther north than Lamar County.
+They are found no further west than Pecos County, and no further north than Lamar County.

-Bites from Texas coral snakes are very rare, as they are nocturnal and shy.
-They spend most of their time hiding leaf-piles and burrows.
+Bites from Texas coral snakes are very rare as they are nocturnal and shy.
+They spend most of their time hiding in leaf piles and burrows.
 They are usually reluctant to bite, and their fangs are quite small.

 However, coral snake venom packs a punch.
 It contains potent neurotoxins which can cause paralysis of the respiratory system and even death.
-Fortunately, death is rare with medical intervention.
+Fortunately, death is rare due to medical intervention (antivenom).

 The second most venomous snake found in Texas is the Mojave rattlesnake.
-Out of all the rattlesnakes in the world, the Mojave possesses the most potent venom.
+Of all the rattlesnakes in the world, the Mojave possesses the most potent venom.

-The Mojave rattlesnake is a heavy-bodied snake, rarely growing longer than 3 feet.
+The Mojave rattlesnake is a heavy-bodied snake, rarely growing longer than 3 feet in length.